ltsamaan/cse15l-lab-reports/lab3report.md

 *ChatGPT Prompt:* grep -h

-*ChatGPT Output:* I wrote more than one file name like it showed after a patter so it could look for them in each file.
+*ChatGPT Output:* I wrote more than one file name like it showed after a pattern so it could look for them in each file.

 ![image](h.PNG)